 Variable Interest - Rate of interest on a loan that is tied to a stated index and changes annually every July 1 as the index changes.

 Verification - The process of confirming the accuracy of information reported on the FAFSA with the U.S. Department of Education.
-Students should use the IRS Data Retrieval Tool if available when completing the FAFSA.
-For more information, visit this link.
+Check out this video to learn more about the verification process at Liberty University.

 Virginia Tuition Assistance Grant (VTAG) - A non-need based grant for full-time Virginia residents who have permanently resided in Virginia for at least one year.
 Students must also be enrolled in an eligible degree program.